Chingiz-888/Vishnevoe/README.md

 Car sharing application "Vishnevoe" / "Vishneveo"

-Swift based, iOS 7 supported, works including iOS 9
+Swift based, iOS 9 application (with iOS 7 support)

+Stack of technologies:
+1) SWRevealView - for left menu
+2) SMSegmentView - for custom segmented view controllers
+3) Push Notifications that work both on newest version of iOS with supported fallback for iOS 7
+4) Network comminication with back-end (please refer NetworkManager/NetworkManager.swift)

 already has been moderated and put on AppStore